 Tip: Take turns motivating each other during low-energy, stressful or busy times.

 - Get specific.
-Set short- and long-term goals (see sidebar on Setting Exercise Goals).
+Set short- and long-term goals.
 And remember the many ways to measure success.
 Some are personal and often have little to do with weight (yeah!), such as being able to climb a flight of stairs while breathing easily, running after your favorite kids in a fun chase across the lawn, sleeping better, feeling more cheerful.

 Tip: Make a list of your successes and keep them handy to remind yourself how far you’ve come.

 - Focus on how good physical activity makes you feel.
 Sometimes we become so focused on achieving healthier body weights, we neglect to notice how good movement makes us feel day-to-day.
 Reflect on how your energy has improved, your greater freedom of movement, the improvement of your relationship with your body.
 Once you realize that exercise is its own reward, you will be much more likely to keep it in your life.

 Tip: Tuning in to the feeling that regular physical activity gives us is the best motivator there is.
 What could be more motivating (and fun) than feeling great?

 Finally, remember that everyone goes through inactive times.
 These strategies can help keep those times to a minimum and shorten their duration.
 Revisit your success by keeping a fitness diary or file.